Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/geometry.rst

 ---------------

 The *Perlin Noise 1D* modifier adds one-dimensional Perlin noise to the stroke.
-The curvilinear abscissa (value between 0 and 1 determined by a point's position relative to the first and last point of a stroke) as the input to the noise function.
+The curvilinear abscissa (value between 0 and 1 determined by a point's position relative to the first and last point of a stroke) is used as the input to the noise function to generate noisy displacements.

 This means that this modifier will give an identical result for two strokes with the same length and sampling interval.